yeradis/yeradis.github.io/_posts/2016-06-17-debugging-autolayout-trick.md

 Mainly because you (and me) don't understand that log printed in the console.

-Because, lets be honest, having memory address reference plus the Auto Layout Visual Format Language is not something "human readable" (Not if you came from another languages, where the developer experience is better)
+Because, lets be honest, having a memory address reference plus the Auto Layout Visual Format Language is not something "human readable" (Not if you came from another languages, where the developer experience is better)

 So, before you close this page, let me tell you the trick: `accesibilityIdentifier` and contraint `identifier` property.

-As simple as that, use those properties and your printed log will turn into something almos friendly xD
+As simple as that, use those properties and your printed log will turn into something almost friendly xD

 Let me show you some examples.